Germany, the Holocaust, and the post-colonial challenge

 Illustration by Jens Bonnke

-On this year's Holocaust Memorial Day, Norbert Frei, Chair of the foundation's Academic Council was invited to deliver the Alfred Landecker Memorial Lecture, describing the complex history of Germany’s handling of the Nazi past as a project of societal self-enlightenment.
+On this year's Holocaust Memorial Day, Prof. Dr. Norbert Frei was invited to deliver the Alfred Landecker Memorial Lecture, describing the complex history of Germany’s handling of the Nazi past as a project of societal self-enlightenment.

 It is an honor for me to deliver the Alfred Landecker Memorial Lecture, marking International Holocaust Remembrance Day.
 It just so happens that two important historical anniversaries overlap this year.
 Both are determined by societal reflection and political decision.